fracaen/terraform-my-k8s/2-docker-lab/README.md

 Now study the Dockerfile

-Build the Docker image by running the following command in the root directory of the application:
+Build the Docker image by running the following command in the root directory of the application (replace <your_username> with your Docker Hub username):

     docker build --tag <your_username>/my-web-app .